humhub/cfiles/docs/README.md

 # Files

-Enhance your network with a filesystem structure.
-Upload, manage and share everything important for you and your colleagues.
+Enhance your network's efficiency with the Files Module, a complete solution for easy file management.
+Seamlessly integrated with HumHub, this module enables you to effortlessly manage and share important files throughout your network and team.

-## Overview
+## Key Features

-- Automatically get an overview of all files from your stream and profile
+- **File Overview:** Get instant access to all files from your stream and profile.
+- **Interact:** Comment on and like files for better collaboration and feedback.
-- Sort your files in as many folders and subfolder as you need
+- **Folder Structure:** Organize your files into unlimited folders and subfolders.
-- Easily move files and folders
+- **Migration:** Effortlessly move files and folders within your network.
-- Get an immediate overview (creator, editor, creation date..)
+- **File Info:** Always visible information about the creator, editor, and creation date.
-- Import folder structures from .zip files
+- **Import Files:** Import files and folder structures directly from a .zip file.
-- Download files in bulk as a .zip
+- **Export Files:** Download folders and files in bulk as a .zip file.